BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-grammars.md

         ]]></script>
       title: "An Example Grammar with an Ambiguity"
       questions:
         - "What are two different ways in which the expression <code>8*9+5</code> can be parsed into a parse tree?
-What does each parse tree look like?"
+What does each parse tree look like?
+This is another example of a shift-reduce conflict resulting from an ambiguous grammar."
         - "Can the resulting computed values be different as a result of this ambiguity?"
         - "How can we resolve this ambiguity?"
     - model: |